 Why You Should Ditch the Annual PDR

-Annual employee 'Professional Development Reviews' (or PDRs for short) are well established in most organisations.
-Characterised by a rush of activity at the beginning of the year to align to company and individual performance goals and then hastily completed or fudged at the year end.
+Annual employee ‘Professional Development Reviews’ (or PDRs for short) are well established in most organisations.
+Characterised by a rush of activity at the beginning of the year to align to company and individual performance goals and then hastily completed or fudged at the year-end.
 A 2016 CEB survey found that 9 out of 10 HR Leaders felt that annual reviews did not accurately reflect the performance of employees.
 Some prominent organisations have already decided to ditch the forced ranking system and yearly overhead which have come to be associated with PDRs.

-So, Whats The Problem With PDRs?
+So, What’s The Problem With PDRs?

 Firstly, PDRs clearly serve an intended purpose.
-They should help link high level company and department objectives to individual long term goals.
+They should help link high-level company and department objectives to individual long term goals.
 Allow both employees and managers to assess progress and provide a focal point for guidance and support.
 And give employees a means to provide feedback and help influence their workplace.
 These are all noble aims, but studies indicate they don’t foster productivity or improvement and actually incite antagonism between managers and employees.
 There are a number of central issues to why annual reviews are not fit for purpose:

-- Forced Rating Scales: Managers tend to lump employees centrally on a rating scale, which limits the impact of feedback to both high and low performers.
+- Forced Rating Scales: Managers tend to lump employees centrally on a rating scale, which limits the impact of feedback on both high and low performers.
 Rating employees once a year often lends itself to subjective assessment that is based more on perception than actual performance or improvement during the year.

 - Recency Bias: It is difficult at the end of the year for both the employee and manager to recall achievements from the past 12 months, so managers often rate employees based on recent performance rather than the entire year.
 This can be de-motivating for employees as previous achievements may be ignored.